Saturation of inequality of nonnegative real numbers

 Imports

-open import elementary-number-theory.positive-rational-numbers open import foundation.dependent-pair-types open import foundation.transport-along-identifications open import foundation.universe-levels open import real-numbers.addition-nonnegative-real-numbers open import real-numbers.inequality-nonnegative-real-numbers open import real-numbers.inequality-real-numbers open import real-numbers.nonnegative-real-numbers open import real-numbers.saturation-inequality-real-numbers open import real-numbers.similarity-nonnegative-real-numbers
+open import elementary-number-theory.positive-rational-numbers open import foundation.dependent-pair-types open import foundation.transport-along-identifications open import foundation.universe-levels open import real-numbers.addition-nonnegative-real-numbers open import real-numbers.inequality-nonnegative-real-numbers open import real-numbers.inequality-real-numbers open import real-numbers.nonnegative-real-numbers open import real-numbers.saturation-inequality-real-numbers open import real-numbers.zero-nonnegative-real-numbers

 Idea